shovelers/network-monorepo/README.md

 Steps:

-1. Power up the protocol from the protocol repo from terminal.
+1. Power up the protocol from the protocol repo from terminal and checkout the demo version.
 Protocol dashboard can be viewed at localhost:4000
 ```
 npm start -w protocol

+git checkout demo-0.1
 ```

 2. Start the "Rolodex" application on the protocol, providing the required Twt API token.
 App can be accessed at localhost:3000
 ```
-BEARER_TOKEN= <replace_with_token> npm start -w rolodex
+npm start -w rolodex
 ```

 3. Import your social graph of followers and following by entering your Twt handle